 For this step, utilize the hammer you prepared to extract the deteriorated or rotted section by clawing it out.
 Position the hammer’s claw at the lower end of the rotted portion; exerting force, you must pull the claw towards yourself to eliminate the decayed surface.

 Continue with the previously stated process utilizing the hammer until the entire decayed or rotted section is eliminated, as applying Flex Seal on deteriorated surfaces can be challenging.

 Be cautious not to exert excessive pressure or force on the hammer to prevent any harm to the unaffected parts of the wood.

 Step #3: Clean the wood thoroughly, removing any debris or dirt

-However, we advise not to utilize cleaning solutions on the wood, as removing the rotted or decayed section, there is a risk that the wood may absorb water due to the open fibers of its interior.
+However, I advise not to utilize cleaning solutions on the wood, as removing the rotted or decayed section, there is a risk that the wood may absorb water due to the open fibers of its interior.